Linoleum: Sustainability

 Linoleum is a sustainable choice when looking for flooring options in comparison to many other plastic alternatives.
-It is created from multiple renewable resources that are non toxic and fully biodegradable, not to mention it is very durable and will last at least 20 years, if not longer if maintained correctly.
+It is created from multiple renewable resources that are non toxic and fully biodegradable.
+It is very durable, and will last at least 20 years if maintained correctly.

 This means that linoleum's ecological footprint is very small in comparison to many other material choices on the market.
 Linoleum is considered an environmentally friendly alternative to PVC as it is derived from renewable, natural, biodegradable material.
-Many companies that manufacture linoleum sheets have environmental certifications such as some of the leading brands Artoleum™ and Marmoleum™ (the brand name of Forbo's line of linoleum.
-Some companies, such as Italian based linoleum manufacturer Tarkett, go the extra mile in their sustainability goals and work towards making the entire process from start to finish more Eco-responsible by choosing renewable energy sources for production and being conscious of their water consumption.
-The company has achieved Cradle to Cradle certification as a result of their efforts.
+Many companies that manufacture linoleum sheets have environmental certifications such as some of the leading brands Artoleum and Marmoleum.

 Furthermore, off-cuts created during the manufacturing process are fully recyclable and can be ground or cut up and mixed into new batches of the linoleum cement.

-One of the main flax sources for the linseed oil used in linoleum's manufacturing is Canada due to it's annual crop abundance in the Canadian western prairies.
+One of the main flax sources for the linseed oil used in linoleum's manufacturing is Canada due to its annual crop abundance in the Canadian western prairies.